 The story of Boucherie Winery began over 30 years ago when Johnny Boucherie and his step-father sold the fences and cattle off of the property that is now the vineyard.
 “I was traveling to the Napa Valley area of California, and when I came back I told my step-father that we should try planting grapes,” Johnny recalled.
 “We did and it wasn’t successful.”
 At that time, the state of Kentucky had been promoting agriculture, and particularly, the planting of wine grapes.
 “I went to lots of classes and seminars.
 With the state’s help, we started planting grapes again,” he said.
 Johnny had practiced in beer and wine making for 20 years before he started the business.
 “I had already learned and made my mistakes before I started this.
 It was just a matter of scaling it up to a commercial level.”

-Now, the vineyard has been in existence for 15 years and the winery for five years.
-Johnny and his wife, Martha, have been married for 41 years and have two daughters with several grandchildren.
+Now, the vineyard has been in existence for 16.
+Johnny and his wife, Martha, have been married for over 42 years and have two daughters with several grandchildren.
 “Both of my daughters work for me.
 My grandchildren work here some.
 We all pitch in and do something.”
 All of the grapes are picked by hand by volunteers and helpers hired for the job.
 “Some want to work for wine, some want to work for money,” he laughed.